lizhanmit/java-design-patterns/README.md

 ### Discoverability

-Communication is King!
-Good teams of software developers use a Ubiquitous Language to describe their software.
+**Communication is King!** Good teams of software developers use a Ubiquitous Language to describe their software.

 Matching the vocabulary that you use within the code of your application to the vocabulary that you use to talk to clients or colleagues makes things a lot easier to maintain, and makes it really easy to know what part of the code to change.

+### Scoping and Encapsulation Choices

+Often Java classes make their constructor public, but this can be a bad choice as it allows code anywhere in your project to create objects of that type. **Recommend**: keep the constructor package scoped and restrict access to only the package which should be able to create that class.

 ---